 An uncommonly large nycteribiid bat fly (Penicillidia fulvida) on a horseshoe bat (Rhinolophus sp.) along Kenya's South Coast (photo © 2012 by B.D.
 Patterson).

-Our work on bat flies has been supported by two major grants from the National Science Foundation.
+Our work on bat flies has been supported by two grants from the National Science Foundation.
 The first allowed us to database bat fly collections to enable powerful, fauna-wide tests of ecological hypotheses, while the other is focused on reconstructing and analyzing bat fly phylogenies.
 A completed phylogeny should soon allow us to explore the evolution of key innovations in this parasitic relationship, parallel radiations of hosts and parasitic partners, and molecular evolution of proteins involved in vision.

 Videos of Carl Dick picking bat flies from a bat in Hell's Gate, Kenya, 2011 (click on image)